 - Kidney Disease

 a.
-North Carolina Funeral Insurance is affordable and necessary to leave your loved ones in a position to celebrate your life and not be burdened with the associated costs.
+North Carolina funeral insurance is affordable and necessary to leave your loved ones in a position to celebrate your life and not be burdened with the associated costs.

 b.
 Finding the right plan takes research and knowledge.
-Make sure to work with an independent agent that has access to many different carriers.
+Make sure to work with an agent that has access to many different carriers.
 This will assure you the lowest price and best plan.